Monday, February 20, 2012

 Iran and nuclear weapons

-As tensions are growing once again in the Middle East, it is generally thought that a nuclear armed Iran would be a nightmare.
-I do not think so.
-Instead of isolating the country further and fuelling anti-Western sentiments, the world community should end its sanctions and instead try to integrate Iran in the world economy.
-In particular, visa procedures should be streamlined and student exchanges promoted, things that will make young Iranians feel welcome in the world.
+As tensions grow once again in the Middle East, it is generally assumed that a nuclear-armed Iran would be a nightmare.
+I am not so sure.
+Instead of isolating the country further and fuelling anti-Western sentiment, the international community should end its sanctions and seek to integrate Iran into the global economy.
+In particular, visa procedures should be streamlined and student exchanges promoted – measures that would make young Iranians feel welcome in the world.

-Meanwhile, the United States should deploy a range of tactical nuclear weapons to the Persian Gulf while maintaining its strategic nuclear deterrent and explicitly target Tehran with ICBMs.
-The United States should also state, in no uncertain terms, that if Iran ever uses its nuclear weapons, the country will be annihilated within hours.
-Knowing this, any attack on for instance Israel would be utterly suicidal for Iran.
-At the same time, the fact that Iran now has nuclear weapons will make it clear to the United States and others that they can never risk a pre-emptive strike.
-In essence, terror balance.
-But as tensions would diminish through increased economic and cultural integration of Iran, its days as a theocracy will hopefully be counted.
+Meanwhile, the United States should deploy a range of tactical nuclear weapons to the Persian Gulf while maintaining its strategic nuclear deterrent.
+It should also state, in no uncertain terms, that if Iran were ever to use nuclear weapons, the country would be annihilated within hours.
+Knowing this, any attack on, for instance, Israel would be utterly suicidal.
+At the same time, the fact that Iran possessed nuclear weapons would make it equally clear to the United States and others that they could never risk a pre-emptive strike.
+In essence: terror balance.

 Do you agree?
 If not, why?
-Because of the assumption of rationality on behalf of all parties?
+Because of the assumption of rationality on the part of all parties?
 Or for some other reason?
-I wilfully admit that my understanding of Iran is limited.
-At the same time, the current policies towards Iran do not seem to be working either.
-Clearly, a pre-emptive strike at this stage would be an obvious recipe for disaster as it would not mark the end but rather the beginning of a conflict that could possibly drag on for decades as a humiliated Iran would retaliate.
+I freely admit that my understanding of Iran is limited.
+At the same time, current policies do not seem to be working either.
+A pre-emptive strike at this stage would clearly be a recipe for disaster – not the end of conflict, but the beginning of one that could drag on for decades, as a humiliated Iran would retaliate.

 Sunday, February 19, 2012